Our Review Process

 - The fermented carbohydrates in palm sugar reduce insulin resistance, making it beneficial for patients with type 2 diabetes.

 - Along with palm sugar, palm fruit, like coconut and dates, are a standard part of the diet in India.
 If you wonder, "is palm fruit good for diabetics, " the answer is yes!
 Date palm fruit contains polyphenols that are antioxidants and considered suitable for patients with diabetes.
 Similarly, coconut has numerous benefits for patients with diabetes.
+Also know about best medicine for diabetes in India.

 Ways to Consume Palm Sugar